Don’t get caught: Fraud is everyone’s business | CFIB

 Health and Safety training

-Our Counsellors get daily calls from members to advise us that they have been solicited to purchase training in occupational health and safety.
-These courses might be for Workplace Hazardous Materials Information Systems (WHMIS, workplace violence and harassment training, or to provide the business with updates on “new” or “changed” regulations.
+Members frequently advise they have been solicited to purchase training in occupational health and safety.
+These courses might be for Workplace Hazardous Materials Information Systems (WHMIS), workplace violence and harassment training, or to provide the business with updates on “new” or “changed” regulations.

 Why it’s a problem: